projectriff/riff/Private-Registry-for-Images.md

 3. Use the JSON key file to create the Secret

+    > NOTE: If your moved the JSON key file to a different location make sure to use that location when setting the PULL_IMAGE_JSON_KEY environment variable below.

         export PULL_IMAGE_JSON_KEY=$HOME/$GCP_PROJECT-pull-image.json
         kubectl create secret docker-registry "gcr" \
           --docker-server=gcr.io \